cmus/cmus/README.md

 (mp3) you need to install `libmad0-dev` (Debian) or `libmad-devel` (RPM) package.
 After installing dependencies you need to run `./configure` again, of course.

-If you want to use the Tremor library as alternative for decoding Ogg/Vorbis files you have to pass `CONFIG_TREMOR=y` to the configure
-script:

-    $ ./configure CONFIG_VORBIS=y CONFIG_TREMOR=y

-The Tremor library is supposed to be used on hardware that has no FPU.

 ## Building